Shockoe Slip in Richmond, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Industry & Commerce.
 A significant historical year for this entry is 1891.

 Location.
 This marker has been replaced by another marker nearby.
-37° 32.015′ N, 77° 25.873′ W. Marker is in Richmond, Virginia.
-It is in Shockoe Slip.
-Marker is at the intersection of South 15th Street and East Cary Street, on the right when traveling north on South 15th Street.
+It was located near 37° 32.015′ N, 77° 25.873′ W. Marker was in Richmond, Virginia.
+It was in Shockoe Slip.
+It was at the intersection of South 15th Street and East Cary Street, on the right when traveling north on South 15th Street.
 Touch for map.
-Marker is in this post office area: Richmond VA 23219, United States of America.
+Marker was in this post office area: Richmond VA 23219, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-Auction Houses (here, next to this marker); Slave Auction Site (about 400 feet away, measured in a direct line); Shockoe Slip (about 400 feet away); Mayo's Bridge (about 400 feet away); Triple Crossing (about 400 feet away); Burnt District (about 500 feet away); Bell Tavern (about 500 feet away); James River & Kanawha Canal (about 500 feet away).
+At least 8 other markers are within walking distance of this location: Auction Houses (here, next to this marker); Shockoe Slip (about 400 feet away); Mayo's Bridge (about 400 feet away); Triple Crossing (about 400 feet away); Burnt District (about 500 feet away); Bell Tavern (about 500 feet away); James River & Kanawha Canal (about 500 feet away); Early Shockoe (about 500 feet away).
 Touch for a list and map of all markers in Richmond.

 More about this marker.
 On the right are illustrations of a bill of sale and a slave auction.
 Illustrations from Library of Virginia